Summer Camp Assistant

 Job Review and Performance Management

-Regular feedback will be provided from the Assistant Director of Language Camps about job performance and objectives.
-Also the Director of Language Camps and will be available at all times to discuss concerns or problems that may occur.
+Regular feedback will be provided from the Director of Language Camps about job performance and objectives.
+The Director of Language Camps and will be available at all times to discuss concerns or problems that may occur.
 We encourage any feedback to be mutual and strive for you to let us know how things are going on for you.

 POSSIBLE FUTURE EMPLOYMENT: